 Retailers play a key role in the supply chain as the interface between product manufacturers and customers.
 They face challenges in gathering information about chemicals in the products they source and sell, determining whether ingredients are of potential concern to human health and the environment and, if so, finding safer alternatives that are effective and meet customer demand.

-The GC3 Retailer Leadership Council (RLC) was formed in December 2013 to promote safer chemicals, materials and products across retail supply chains.
+Understanding the unique role of retailers in the chemical supply chain, the GC3 created the Retailer Leadership Council (RLC) in December 2013.
+Its mission is to promote safer chemicals, materials and products across retail supply and value chains.

-Each of the companies involved is on its own journey and at different stages in its product sustainability program.
-All share a commitment to having an open dialogue around five key areas to promote green chemistry research, development, and adoption.
+The RLC is designed to be an active learning community, so it meets monthly via conference call and yearly in person at the GC3 Innovators Roundtable.
+RLC members share best practices, challenges, and lessons learned, and hear from experts about the latest resources available to assist retailers in implementing their chemicals management programs.
+Each of the companies involved is on its own journey and at different stages in improving the sustainability of its product assortment through safer chemistry.
+All share a commitment to having an open dialogue to promote green chemistry research, development, education and adoption.

-Retailer Portal Database: Tools to Evaluate Chemical Ingredients in Products and its companion document was completed in September 2011.
-This is a database of tools retailers can use to evaluate chemicals or chemical?containing products for potential human health and environmental impacts and identify safer chemicals, materials and products.
+The GC3 created the Retailer Tools for Safer Chemistry as a database that retailers can use to evaluate chemicals and products for potential human health and environmental impacts and identify safer chemicals, materials and products.

 If your company is a retailer that would like to join the RLC, or if you simply want to learn more about the RLC, contact: